Gordon Orlikow

 Gordon Orlikow (born May 5, 1960) is a Canadian former decathlon, heptathlon, and hurdles competitor who won medals in the 73rd Drake Relays, the 1981 Maccabiah Games and 1985 Maccabiah Games in Israel, and the 1987 Pan American Games.
-He is a former Chairman of the Board of Directors of Athletics Canada, and a member of the Canadian Olympic Committee.
-He is also a Senior Client Partner at Korn/Ferry International.
+He is a former chairman of the board of directors of Athletics Canada, and a member of the Canadian Olympic Committee.
+He is also a senior client partner at Korn/Ferry International.

 Biography

 Early life

 Orlikow attended Kelvin High School, graduating in 1978, and is a member of the school's Hall of Fame.
 He lives in Winnipeg, Canada.
 His uncle was David Orlikow, member of the House of Commons of Canada representing Winnipeg North.

 He earned a BA in economics and a master's degree in public administration from the University of Manitoba, and a master's degree in economics from Queens University.
 Orlikow competed for the Manitoba Bisons in track and field, and is honored on the Bisons Walkway of Honour.

+Gordon Orlikow has four children - Daniel Orlikow (1987), Gillian Turnbull (1991), Nicholas Belluk (1999) and Liliana Orlikow (2001).